In today’s post: Learn how to fold a pointed origami star – it only takes five simple steps.

 - Choose which size pentagon template you'd like to use based on how big you want your final star.
 Trace the pentagon template onto the back of your paper and cut along the lines.
 Place the pentagon on the table in front of your, printed side down.

-- Fold #1: With one point of the pentagon pointing away from you and a flat side toward you, fold the pentagon in half right to left and crease.
+- Fold #1: With one corner of the pentagon pointing away from you and one of the flat sides of the pentagon toward you, fold the pentagon in half right to left and crease.
 Open it back up and rotate so the next point is facing up.
 Repeat the fold and open it back up.
 Repeat 3 more times for a total of 5 folds.

 - Fold #5: Flip the star over to the other side.
 You will see points along the outside and a pentagon shape in the middle.
 Fold one corner of the pentagon in to the middle, creasing the fold all the way out to the point to create a sharp star point.
 Rotate and repeat.
 When you get to the 5th fold, you will have to slightly open the 1st fold to complete it.